 In these circumstances, it may be in the best interests of both parties for one or more of the parties to share certain of their privileged solicitor-client information with the other parties (i.e. legal positions or strategies on certain issues).

-In order to protect solicitor-client privilege, clients should take the following precautions:
+Therefore, in order to protect solicitor-client privilege for information shared with another party under either the common interest privilege or the deal team privilege, clients should take the following precautions:

 - Address privileged communications to and from legal counsel (don’t just copy legal counsel).

 - State in the communications that they are sent to enable the provision of legal advice.

 - Mark communications “privileged & confidential”

 Client should also take the following additional precautionary steps: